Estimated reading time: 6 minutes

 Don’t ask them questions.
 Don’t ask their opinion.
-Instead, do what works for you.
+Do what works for you.

-18. Protect yourself and your resources (time and energy) by changing your thoughts and behaviours.
+18. Protect yourself and your resources (time and energy) by changing your thoughts and your behaviours.

-Expend as little time and energy on the Narcissist as you can.
-Don’t get caught up in fear, obligation, or guilt.
+Expend as little time and energy on the narcissist as you can.
+Do not get caught up in fear, obligation, or guilt.
 These are their tools of the trade.
 I know it’s hard to imagine now, but doing this is worth it, and it gets easier.
-So stop and check if you feel any of these three things and realise that it’s not real.
+Stop and check if you are feeling any of these three things and realise that it is not real.